 Congress has also considered a number of legislative proposals in recent years that would amend the regulatory framework for LDTs, including, among other requirements, FDA premarket review of certain LDTs.
 The most recent such proposal, the VALID Act, was introduced in both the House and Senate on June 24, 2021.
 The VALID Act was expected to be included in the Omnibus bill signed at the end of 2022, but ultimately was not included and that, as such, it remains unclear whether the VALID Act will be passed 2023 or whether FDA will proceed through rulemaking.
 It is possible that legislation and resulting FDA regulation may result in increased regulatory burdens and costs for us to seek marketing authorization for and maintain ongoing compliance for our existing tests, any modifications thereto, or any future tests we may develop.
 If the government begins to regulate our tests, it could require a significant volume of applications, which would be burdensome.
-Furthermore, governmental bodies could take a long time to review such applications and/or document responses for each of their LDTs.
+Furthermore, governmental bodies could take a long time to review such applications and/or document responses if other laboratories were also required to file applications and/or document responses for each of their LDTs.